ewha-pai/ewha-pai.github.io/_news/announcement_6_welcome.md

 related_posts: false
 ---

-Welcome to our new graduate students: Mingyeong, Soomin, and Dongeun!
+Welcome to our new graduate students: Egene, Mingyeong, Soomin, and Dongeun!